-- ▼ an implementation is delivery of a lighting upgrade at a site, - ▼ the implementation date is the date the lighting upgrade is completed as supported by evidence.
+An implementation is the delivery of an energy saving activity (called a "RESA" in the ESS Rule)16 at a site.
+For RESAs that use the Commercial Lighting method, the implementation date is the date the lighting upgrade is completed as supported by evidence.